maximburkov/PaymentGateway/README.md

 ]
 ```

-`Post /payments` - create new payment.
+`Post /payments` - creates new payment in the system.
 Payments are handled asynchronously.
-When new Payment is created, Gateway create immediately a Payment and return HTTP status 202 Accepted with location of created payment or error response.
+When this endpoint is called, Gateway creates payment and return `HTTP status 202` with location of created payment or error response.

 Request example:
 ```json